skysqlinc/skysql-docs/docs/Data loading, Migration/Migrating your existing Production DB.md

     mariadb -u [SkySQL username] -p -h [SkySQL hostname] --port 3306 --ssl-verify-server-cert < grants.sql
     ```

 4. **Start Replication**: Turn on replication using SkySQL stored procedures.
 There are procedures allowing you to set and start replication.
 See our [documentation](<../Reference Guide/Sky Stored Procedures.md>) for details.
+The `dump.sql` file you created in step 1 will contain the GTID and binary log information needed for the `change_external_primary` procedure.

     ```sql
+    CALL sky.change_external_primary(
+   host VARCHAR(255),
+   port INT,
+   logfile TEXT,
+   logpos LONG ,
+   use_ssl_encryption BOOLEAN
+    );

     CALL sky.replication_grants();
     CALL sky.start_replication();
     ```